Abdullahtheauthor/codersquare/server/first_lesson.md

   },
   This will help you when you run: npm start

+Notes:
-middleware is used to do some operations on the request or the response before responding next() function orders to go to the next operation, it could be another middleware like: chain of middlewares or go to the function that handles the path
+1. middleware is used to do some operations on the request or the response before responding
+2. next() function orders to go to the next operation, it could be another middleware like: chain of middlewares or go to the function that handles the path

-RequestHandler is an express pacakge that is used to handle the middleware use function used to tell your server to use this middleware before any response
+3. RequestHandler is an express pacakge that is used to handle the middleware use function used to tell your server to use this middleware before any response